astorm/pestle/docs/pestle-library.md

 The third part is a default value, surrounded by `[]` brackets (`Default` above).

-When you define your arguments this way, pestle will pass your `pestle_cli` function with an `$argv` populated with keys names that are your argument names, and key-values that are the passed in arguments.
+When you define your arguments this way, pestle will pass your `pestle_cli` function an array (`$argv` above) populated with key names that are your argument names, and key-values that are the passed in arguments.

 Additionally, if a user fails to provide an argument, pestle will use your description to _ask_ the user for a value.
 For example, if you invoke the above program with only two arguments